Section 1: Questions about admission to the programme

 If possible, try to get a visa to start very early in October.
 Our university organises some orientation days before the start of the lectures to help you settle in.

 Lectures start around the second week of October and coming late is not possible.
-Moreover, I will organise an important introduction meeting on the Friday before the lectures start, after that, you will be fully engaged in studying.
+Moreover, I will organise an important introduction meeting typically on the Friday before the lectures start or during gthe first week of lectures.
+After that, you will be fully engaged in studying.

 Do I need to speak German to study in the MBA IBRE programme?